Darxo/Hardened/README.md

 - Play a sound effect and print a combat log whenever your craftable schrat shield recovers condition
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting (off) for making the hotkeys for **Wait** fire continuously, instead of only when released
-- Improve saturation of tactical hollenhund sprite
+- Improve saturation of tactical hollenhund sprite and make transparency values less random
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%
 - Lower size and alpha value of blizzard special effects
 - Change the name of all tactical objects called "Brush" into "Bush"